 A new legislation called Jack's Law is set to come into force to provide parents with bereavement leave following the death of a child.

-We understand that not everyone is in search for compensation following a fatal accident.
+We understand that not everyone is in search of compensation following a fatal accident.
 The truth is more important.
 Over a period of time help is often required if the deceased’s family are met with denials, shifting blame or an unsympathetic attitude.
-As specialist solicitors we will listen to you and your family in order to take the action you require.
+As specialist fatal accident solicitors, we will listen to you and your family in order to take the action you require.

 “The law does not always lead to justice but we will ensure that we will use our skill and experience to achieve the best result possible for the family and dependents.” - Mr. Ronnie Hutcheon

-When it comes to fatal accident claims our judgement and philosophy is to always act in the best interests of the family and dependents.
+When it comes to making a fatal accident claim, our judgement and philosophy is to always act in the best interests of the family and dependents.
 We encourage you to call even if it is something you may think is trivial.

 Questions About Fatal Accident Claims